State of the Facts

-According to the Bureau of Labor Statistics (BLS) 1.6 million workers, or 2% of all hourly paid, non-self-employed workers, earned wages at or below the federal minimum wage in 2019.
-That year, 82.3 million people were paid hourly rates in 2018.
-That’s 59% of all wage and salary workers in the United States.
+According to the Bureau of Labor Statistics (BLS) 1.6 million workers, or 1.9% of all hourly paid, non-self-employed workers, earned wages at or below the federal minimum wage in 2019.
+That year, 82.3 million people were paid hourly rates, making up 58.1% of all wage and salary workers in the United States.

-In 1980, when the federal minimum wage was $3.10 ($9.41 in 2018 dollars), 13% of hourly workers earned the federal minimum wage or less.
-Today, only 2% of workers do.
-The number of federal minimum wage workers has decreased from 7.7 million in 1980 to 1.7 million today.
-This is partly due to states establishing higher minimum wages than the federal level (more on that in a second).
+In 1980, when the federal minimum wage was $3.10 ($9.86 in 2019 dollars), 13% of hourly workers earned the federal minimum wage or less.
+Today, only 1.9% of hourly workers do.
+The number of federal minimum wage workers has decreased from 7.7 million in 1980 to 1.6 million in 2019.
+This is partly due to states establishing higher minimum wages than the federal level.

-The federal minimum wage was established as part of the Fair Labor Standards Act (FLSA) in 1938.
-Since then, the wage has increased via congressional amendments.
-It hasn’t changed since July 2009, when Congress set it at $7.25 per hour.
+The federal minimum wage was established as part of the Fair Labor Standards Act in 1938.
+Since then, congressional amendments have periodically increased it —most recently in July 2009, when Congress set the minimum wage at $7.25 per hour.
 But the minimum only applies in the absence of stricter state mandates.
 At present, 29 states and Washington, DC have minimum wages above $7.25, which take precedence over the federal requirement.

-In inflation-adjusted 2018 dollars, the federal minimum wage was at its highest in 1979, when it was equivalent to $9.99 per hour in 2018 dollars ($2.90 at the time, but equivalent to $10.47 in 2019 dollars.
-If a worker earning the federal minimum wage in 2018 worked 40 hours per week, every week of the year, they would earn just over $15,000 annually.
-That’s less than half of the US median annual wage of about $37,719, but more than the individual federal poverty threshold of about $13,011.
+Adjusted for inflation, the federal minimum wage was at its highest in 1979, when it was $2.90 an hour at the time, but equivalent to $10.47 in 2019 dollars.
+If a worker earning the federal minimum wage in 2019 worked 40 hours per week, every week of the year, they would earn just over $15,000 annually.
+That’s less than half of the US median annual wage of about $39,810, but more than the individual federal poverty threshold of about $13,011.
 Meanwhile, a worker earning the 1979 federal minimum wage, with the same hours, would make just under $21,800 in 2019 dollars.